hpi-bp1819-naumann/shift-detector/docs/source/precalculations/text_metadata.rst

     Returns a string, containing the delimiter type in the text.
     This are the possible delimiter types:
         'HTML' : text contains at least one html tag, such as break-tags <br/> or paragraph tags <p> in any variation.

-        'newline' : text contains at least one'\n' character and does not contain any of the above delimiters.
+        'newline' : text contains at least one '\\n' character and does not contain any of the above delimiters.

         'sentence' : text contains at least one of these punctuations: '.' '!' '?' and does not contain any of the above delimiters.

         'semicolon' : text contains at least one semicolon ';' and does not contain any of the above delimiters.

         'comma' : text contains at least one comma ',' and does not contain any of the above delimiters.

         'dash' : text contains at least one dash of any kind and does not contain any of the above delimiters.

-        'tab' : text contains at least one '\t' characters and does not contain any of the above delimiters.
+        'tab' : text contains at least one '\\t' characters and does not contain any of the above delimiters.

-        'whitespace' : text contains at least one whitespace '\s' character and does not contain any of the above delimiters.
+        'whitespace' : text contains at least one whitespace '\\s' character and does not contain any of the above delimiters.

         'no delimiter' : text does not contain any of the above delimiters.